kul1/jinda-init/README.md

 Save the mind map then run:

-    rake mindapp:update
+    rake jinda:update

 This will create file `app/models/product.rb`.
-In this file, note the comment lines   `# mindapp begin` and ` # mindapp end`.
+In this file, note the comment lines   `# jinda begin` and ` # jinda end`.
 Everything inside these comments will get overwritten when you change the models branch in the mind map so if you need to put anything inside here, use the mind map instead.
-You can add anything outside these comment lines which will be preserved when doing mindapp:update.
+You can add anything outside these comment lines which will be preserved when doing jinda:update.

 ### services